 Learn more about Aboriginal Culture

 Kids from 9 months to 3 years can join in the Tiny Tots playgroup where they will be exposed to First Nations history and culture through music, craft and games.
 Kids 3- 5 years are also catered for with their own sessions.
-Both programs are run by Aboriginal educators.
+Aboriginal educators run both programs.

 Older kids: – Take an Aboriginal Heritage tour